 Being online, where a lot of people are able to share their views, I can say anything I want and it's not illegal as long as I am supported by fact.

 Although, we did have a problem about two years ago.
 Some governmental officials took some of us and charged us with the misuse of telecommunication devices in court.
 It took two years for the court to tell them “you know what, there is nothing like that in the Constitution”, while people were facing jail times of up to three years for saying something that you believe needs to be said in public, but online.

 But the politicians have also discovered the power of social media and dedicate so much campaign machinery exclusively towards messaging on social media.

 We do not have any other channels for activists without resources, so we combine two things: online presence and people on the ground.

 If, for instance, I have the case of a child who has been raped in a slum, there will be people on the ground who are telling me “we have got this child” and I will have gone online and tagged all the relevant authorities and say there is a child that has been raped in such and such space.

 We combine all sorts of strategies to make sure that whatever is offline comes online because where the noise is - is offline.

 In fact, if you tweet the president online, you are guaranteed somebody might respond to you, because they always have people who are willing to counter and things like that.
-But I cannot walk into a State house to talk to you, but online, he knows what I am saying and thinking online.
+I cannot walk into a State house and talk to him, but he knows what I am saying and thinking online.

 In the face of all these challenges, what has given you the impetus to continue?